La Part-Dieu: Tour Incity

 Tour Incity, the tallest structure in Lyon, was designed by Valode & Pistre and AIA architects.
 The spire, which reaches 202 metres, was installed by helicopter.
 Around 2,700 employees work across 32 floors and share a single corporate restaurant.
 In addition, Tour Incity was the first tower in Lyon to obtain the low-energy consumption label, along with HQE and BREEAM Excellent certifications.
 It was completed in 2016 and currently hosts the regional headquarters Caisse d'Épargne and several branches of the SNCF.

 Tour To-Lyon

-A 170-metre office, hotel, and conference tower designed by Dominique Perrault Architecture, located beside the station and Béraudier Plaza, scheduled for completion around 2023.
+A 170-metre office, hotel, and conference tower designed by Dominique Perrault Architecture, located beside the station and Béraudier Plaza, completed in late 2023.

 Tour Part-Dieu

 Completed in 1977, this 164-metres-tall building was designed by US-based architecture firm Cossutta & Associates for the main structure and by Stéphane du Château for its pyramid crown.
 Mainly occupied by office space, it also hosts a four-star Radisson Blu Hotel at the top.
 Originally named Crédit Lyonnais, it is now called Tour Part-Dieu, but is best known by its nickname, Le Crayon or the Pencil.
 Its Postmodern style is evident in the terracotta cladding made of pozzolanic sands, imitating the reddish tiles of Lyon, and in the main volume, which echoes the Tour Rose traboule in the Vieux Lyon quarter from French Renaissance.